jebw/docker-postfix/README.md

 - `POSTFIX_ADD_MISSING_HEADERS` - add missing headers.
 Default `no`
 - `INET_PROTOCOLS` - IP protocols, eg `ipv4` or `ipv6`.
 Default `all`
 - `BOUNCE_ADDRESS` - Email address to receive delivery failure notifications.
 Default is to log the delivery failure.
+- `NOTIFY_CLASSES` - Override default classes of problem to notify on.
 - `HEADER_CHECKS` - If "true" activates a set of pre-configured header_checks.

 TLS parameters: